1987 European Parliament election in Spain

-An election was held in Spain on Wednesday, 10 June 1987, to elect the MEP delegation from the country for the 2nd European Parliament.
+An election was held in Spain on 10 June 1987 to elect the MEP delegation from the country for the 2nd European Parliament.
 All 60 seats allocated to the Spanish constituency as per the 1985 Treaty of Accession were up for election.
-It was held concurrently with regional elections in thirteen autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in thirteen autonomous communities and local elections all across Spain.

 Spain had acceded the European Communities on 1 January 1986 and had been represented in the European Parliament by 60 temporarily appointed delegates until a proper election could be held.
 As a European-wide election was due in 1989, elected MEPs only served for the remainder of the European Parliament term.

-Electoral system

-60 members of the European Parliament were allocated to Spain as per the 1985 Treaty of Accession.
-Voting was on the basis of universal suffrage, which comprised all nationals over 18 years of age and in full enjoyment of their political rights.

-All seats were elected using the D'Hondt method and a closed list proportional representation, with no electoral threshold being applied in order to be entitled to enter seat distribution.
-Seats were allocated to a single multi-member constituency comprising the entire national territory.
-The use of the electoral method resulted in an effective threshold based on the district magnitude and the distribution of votes among candidacies.

 Background

 The ruling Spanish Socialist Workers' Party (PSOE) designated former Foreign Affairs Minister Fernando Morán to lead their campaign.
 The main opposition People's Alliance party (AP), running on its own after the People's Democratic Party (PDP) and Liberal Party (PL) broke away from the People's Coalition, chose Manuel Fraga—who had resigned as party leader in December 1986—to lead the party list.
 Adolfo Suárez had considered running as main candidate for his Democratic and Social Centre party (CDS), but declined after the electoral law was amended by the ruling Spanish Socialist Workers' Party to make elected MEPs incompatible for posts in the Cortes Generales—Suárez was deputy in the Congress of Deputies, and would have been forced to renounce one of the two offices if elected.